naveens33/ctreport-selenium/README.md

         }
 ```

-In report_options, below propeties can be provided
+In report_options, below properties can be provided

 * title (report title)
 * logo (your company logo)